Unified Model of Heated Plasma Expansion: Application in laser-plasma interactions

 \section{Application in laser-plasma interactions}

-When a laser pulse with an increasing intensity envelope interacts with a target, a plasma is generated at a surface of interest, when the intensity becomes high enough to deliver the energy required to ionize the matter at the surface.
-For instance, if the surface interacting with the laser is considered, field ionization rapidly ionizes the valence shell electrons at this surface, with typical ionization energies in the range of a few $eV$s to $10$s of $eV$s, as the intensity reaches $\sim 10^{14}W/{cm}^2$.
-Following ionization, the electrons continue being heated by the laser, while the electrostatic field generated by charge separation expands the plasma.
+A high-intensity laser pulse generates a plasma at a target surface while the rising intensity profile of the pulse envelope before the pulse peak interacts with the target.
+The plasma generation begins when the laser intensity becomes high enough to deliver the energy required to ionize the matter at the surface of interest.
+For instance, if the surface interacting with the laser is considered, field ionization rapidly ionizes the valence shell electrons at this surface, with typical ionization energies in the range of a few $\rm eV$s to $10$s of $\rm eV$s, as the intensity reaches $\rm \sim 10^{14} ~\sfrac{W}{{cm}^2}$.
+Following ionization, the electrons continue being heated by the rising laser envelope, while the electrostatic field generated by charge separation expands the plasma.
 The above intensities being relatively weak in the context of intense laser-plasma interactions (normalized vector potential $a\ll1$), the hot electrons remain non-relativistic until $a\lesssim 1$.
-Thus, the proposed self-similar model can be used to estimate the intermediate asymptotic plasma dynamics at the surface of interest, as long as the fields at this surface produce non-relativistic electron motion(i.e. intensities $\lesssim 10^{17} - 10^{18} W/{cm}^2$).
-In this section, we provide simple estimates of the plasma dynamics predicted by the limiting self-similar solutions of our model, during the interaction with the ``prepulse" of high intensity pulses.
+Thus, the proposed self-similar framework can be used to analyze the expansion dynamics of the plasma at a target surface of interest as long as the electrons at the surface are non-relativistic (i.e. intensities $\rm \lesssim 10^{17} - 10^{18} ~ \sfrac{W}{{cm}^2}$).